 Feijoa chutney with apples, onions and raisins, and just the right amount of spice.
 It’s rich and sticky, with a jammy texture and heavenly aroma.
-Coming to the Autumn tasting platter of your dreams, now!
+Coming to the Autumn tasting platter of your dreams!

-It’s rich, sticky and flavoursome – a thin spread over a piece of rye sourdough with sweet organic grapes and walnut pieces – the Autumn tasting platter of your dreams.
+This chutney is rich and sticky – spread over a piece of rye sourdough with sweet organic grapes and walnut pieces for a flavoursome seasonal treat.

 Jump to: